 It costs an average of $6,716 to attend a two-year state college and an average of $26,964 to attend a four-year college.
 Many students cannot afford this kind of education and will alternatively choose to become certified for specific career opportunities.
 These certification exams cost an average of $100.
 Bridging For Tomorrow is a proud sponsor of Klein Forest’s Scholarship Program which covers the costs of various Career & Technical Education (CTE) exams.
 CTE exams are offered for a variety of industries including Cosmetology, AutoCAD, Floral Design, Culinary Arts, and ServSafe.
 Recipients must apply for the scholarship, have regular attendance at school, be in good academic standing, and be involved in at least two community service projects.

 These programs can boost academic performance, reduce risky behaviors, promote physical health, and provide a safe and structured environment for the children of working parents.
-We support two programs that meet twice a week for tutoring, character lessons, and fun activities that engage the students.
+We have two programs that meet twice a week for tutoring, character lessons, and fun activities that engage the students.
 The Bridge of Light Club serves families in the community around Kaiser Elementary and the Bridge of Hope Club serve families around Nitsch Elementary.
 These clubs provide a place where the kids feel loved, are surrounded by positive role models, and are able to thrive.

-Our School Mentorship Program provides children with a friend who listens to them and helps them see their value and potential.
-Mentors spend an hour each week with their mentees talking, reading, and playing games.
+We offer mentoring for children and adults.
+Our School Mentoring Program provides children with a friend who listens to them and helps them see their potential.
 This positive relationship with a caring, responsible adult makes a huge difference in their lives.
+Our Adult Mentoring Program identifies and develops leaders, connects them with community resources, and equips them to achieve their goals.